 Mountainous areas are not often considered by legally binding international treaties.
 No international treaty is dedicated to these areas and only three general instruments mention them, which is why other legal texts relevant to them are collected here.

-“Expressing concern over the impact of desertification and drought on affected countries in Central Asia and the Transcaucasus”.
+- This Convention does not refer to mountainous areas in general as the other two but only mentions the Transcaucasus region in its Preamble: “Expressing concern over the impact of desertification and drought on affected countries in Central Asia and the Transcaucasus”.

 The CBD is a “sister” treaty of the UNFCCC as it was adopted during the same Summit in 1992.
-It is another major international instrument for the promotion of sustainable development and the protection of environment, especially biodiversity.
-Regarding how rich the biodiversity in mountainous areas is, it is no surprise that they are mentioned in article 20§7:
+It is another major international instrument for the promotion of sustainable development and the protection of the environment, especially biodiversity.
+Given how rich the biodiversity in mountainous areas is, it is no surprise that they are mentioned in article 20§7:

 “Consideration shall also be given to the special situation of developing countries, including those that are most environmentally vulnerable, such as (…) mountainous areas”.